-Business environment means all those external factors or factors affecting business environment which have impact on wealth earning activities.
-In other words, business environment includes all those factors or elements, which directly or indirectly affect the economic life of human.
+Business environment means all those external factors or factors affecting the business environment which have an impact on wealth-earning activities.
+In other words, the business environment includes all those factors or elements, that directly or indirectly affect the economic life of humans.

-In other words, business environment generally means those external factors which have direct economic impact on any business.
+In other words, the business environment generally means those external factors which have a direct economic impact on any business.

-Thus, business environment includes that atmosphere or conditions, in which business activities are being accomplished.
-The profit, production, investments are determined by business environment.
+Thus, the business environment includes the atmosphere or conditions, in which business activities are being accomplished.
+The profit, production, and investments are determined by the business environment.

 1. Natural Resources

-Business environment is affected by natural resources available in country, including land, quality of soil, mineral wealth, water resources, vegetation, formation of surface and climate.
+The business environment is affected by natural resources available in the country, including land, quality of soil, mineral wealth, water resources, vegetation, formation of surface, and climate.

-If the natural resources are abundantly available, their utilisation will result in economic development and large volume of employment.
+If natural resources are abundantly available, their utilization will result in economic development and a large volume of employment.

-If these are scarce then poverty, starvation, unemployment and backwardness will adversely affect the business environment also.
+If these are scarce then poverty, starvation, unemployment, and backwardness will adversely affect the business environment.

 2. Human Resources